zabbix/zabbix/templates/san/hpe_msa2040_http/README.md

 1. Create user "zabbix" with monitor role on the storage.
 2. Link the template to a host.
-3. Configure {$HPE.MSA.API.PASSWORD} and an interface with address through which API is accessible if not specified.
+3. Configure {$HPE.MSA.API.PASSWORD} and an interface with address through which API is accessible.
 4. Change {$HPE.MSA.API.SCHEME} and {$HPE.MSA.API.PORT} macros if needed.